Glen Eden Intermediate School

-Glen Eden Intermediate School (G.E.I.S) is a state Co-Educational Intermediate school located in the suburb of Kaurilands in Auckland, New Zealand.
-The roll fluctuates around 1050 student and there is an enrolment scheme (school zone) in place.
-In-zone suburbs include Titirangi, Laingholm, most of Glen Eden and nearby Konini and Kaurilands.
-Maree Stavert has been principal since the retirement of Terry Hewetson in 2015.
+Glen Eden Intermediate School (G.E.I.S) is an intermediate school located in the suburb of Kaurilands in Auckland, New Zealand.
+The roll fluctuates around 1000 students and there is an enrolment scheme (school zone) in place.
+In-zone suburbs include Titirangi, Laingholm, Woodlands Park most of Glen Eden, Konini and Kaurilands.
+The current principal is Jonathan Hughes.

-History and organisation
+History and Organisation

 The school was originally divided into eight syndicates named after New Zealand trees.
 Each syndicate had four classrooms, (except the "Manuka" syndicate which held five).
 In 2010, the syndicates were replaced with four "mini schools", Te Henga, Karekare, Muriwai and Piha named after local West Coast beaches.
-All classes are combined Year 7 and Year 8 with elected student councillors who attend weekly school council meetings.
+All classes are combined Year 7 and Year 8 with elected student councilors who attend bi-weekly school council meetings.
 The school has provision for programmes for students who need enrichment.

-In 2001 the school opened a technology block which as of 2022 teaches one mini-school every day and has eight classes: Food Technology, Design Technology, Sound Arts, Dramatic Arts, Visual Arts, Hard Materials, Textiles Technology, and Video Production.
-At the start of 2019, Textiles Technology was replaced by Enviro Technology.
-The Video Production room is also the headquarters of "Cactus", the school's daily TV show which only broadcasts throughout the school.
-The school previously had a radio station, T.N.T (Totally Not Television) which opened in 2010 but is longer active.
+In 2001 the school opened a technology block which as of 2025 teaches one minischool every day and has eight classes: Food Technology, Design Technology, Sound Arts, Dramatic Arts, Visual Arts, Hard Materials, Enviro Technology, and Video Production.
+The Video Production room is also the headquarters of "Cactus", the school's daily TV show which has been broadcasting daily throughout the school since 1995.
+The school previously had a radio station, T.N.T (Totally Not Television) which opened in 2010 but is no longer active.

 A gymnasium that had "full-sized basketball and netball courts, volleyball and badminton courts" was opened in 2001.
 The gym opening coincided with the school's 40th anniversary, and the former board of trustees chair Brian Clayton noted that "the gym is a legacy to present and future students and the community...[and]...It's a testimony to a number of things that reflect the school."
 An auditorium, added later, was merged with the administration block.
-There is a daily school fitness programme consisting of road runs, aerobics, and a variety of activities held on the artificial turf and backcourt.
+There is a daily school fitness programme consisting of road runs, aerobics, and a variety of activities held on the artificial turf and back court.